11Hayden/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - to delete betty in tmp/my_first_directory
 9-firstdirdeletion - to delete my first directory in tmp 10-back - to return to previous directory
+11-lists - to list both hidden and unhidden files in pwd, parent of pwd and /boot